pulsarf/waterfall/README.md

 ---------
 ### Sending fake data

 This method is data disordering with an extension that sends a fake data after first segment was sent.

+If the DPI perfectly reassembles the traffic, this method will be your only option.

 If you pass this option multiple times, you will be able to spam data with fakes.

 This option is really hard to use, but it has highest efficiency on practice.